 - Group therapy: Individuals with schizoid personality disorder can help one another or those with similar issues to practice better interpersonal skills.
 Group therapy can also provide an individual with a strong support system.

-- Medication: There is not a specific medicine used to treat schizoid personality disorder, but certain drugs can help the individual cope with related issues such as anxiety or depression.
+- Medication: There is not a specific medicine used to treat schizoid personality disorder, as the symptoms vary in intensity and nature.
+However,Certain medications, such as SSRIs and other commonly used psychiatric medications, can support symptom reduction.